 So there came to be grins and grims as offshoots of The Grin and The Grim, whether OGs (original Grins or Grims) or because the OGs were co-created.
 In any case, there were separate grins and grims roaming the landscape—which itself may be original or co-created.
-Since we are playing with words, let’s call these entities “lessor grins” and lessor grims.”
-As there was a lot of begetting afoot, soon there were lots of lessor grins and grims running about.
-These folks could be called “children of a lessor grin” or “children of a lessor grim.”
+Since we are playing with words, let’s call these entities “lesser grins” and lesser grims.”
+As there was a lot of begetting afoot, soon there were lots of lesser grins and grims running about.
+These folks could be called “children of a lesser grin” or “children of a lesser grim.”
 That naming might be a bit ironic as this distribution may have actually created greater disparities.

 Soon, like becoming vested in work or relationships, these children of lesser stuff managed to obfuscate even further the raisons d’être—the reasons for being.
 Of course there is more to being than reason so that managed to muck up the picture even further.
 As it turned out—or was turned out—both grins and grims tended to get stuck in their clarity, as clarity seemed way better than being stuck in fear.
 It may be that clarity was a problem as it could lead to obscurity and then obfuscation—as you may recall that altered consciousness could be a good thing, or not.
 Now the lesser grins and grims swore the other was way wrong—and in fact a danger to consciousness itself.